thehasnanialeen/KnowTheWeather/README.md

 ## Features

-Right  now the app shows the weather conditions of 5 cities:
+The app shows the weather conditions of 5 cities:

 1. Regina, Saskatchewan, Canada.
 2. Toronto, Ontario, Canada.